Translations

 Introduction

 Greetings, dear reader!
-This is the second article on Christian Evidences (in Topic Sections).
-The first article, on 10/28/2022, introduced the topic series and explained my purpose for writing it.
+This is the second article in the Christian Evidences topic section.
+The first article on 10/28/2022 introduced the topic series and explained my purpose in writing it.

-Please note that each of the three answers will prove – independently – that God exists.
+Please note that each of the three answers proves independently that God exists.
 One line of proof is sufficient.
 We have three lines of proof.

-The three lines of proof are “the light supported by three poles, not just one.”
+The three lines of proof are like “a light supported by three poles, not just one.”
 Imagine a street light.
-One tall and strong pole secures the bright street light, high in the air.
-Imagine the same street light – supported by three strong poles.
+One strong and tall pole secures a bright street light high in the air.
+Imagine the same street light, supported by three strong poles.

 Is your mind engaged?
 This article builds the first “strong pole.”